stackbit-projects/beige-hickory-19408/src/pages/index.md

     type: section_reviews
     background: white
     title: What customers are saying
-    subtitle: 'Don''t just take our word for it. '
+    subtitle: Don't just take our word for it.
+Here's what our partners had to say.
     reviews:
       - author: John Doe
         avatar: images/review1.jpg